Garage Door Springs

 Self-Storage Roll-up Door Springs

 Self-storage roll-up doors operate in a manner similar to steel rolling doors.
-You'll find these doors at self-storage locations.
-They are also called mini-warehouse doors and one-piece curtain doors, and they vary widely in width and height.
+They are also called mini-warehouse doors.

 Manufacturers roll mini-warehouse doors from a single piece of steel.
 While steel rolling doors use interlocking slats to form the curtain, mini-warehouse doors use single-piece curtains.
 As the door opens, the curtain wraps around the drums, which are secured to the shaft.
 Because of this, roll-up doors can be called one-piece curtain doors or steel rolling doors.